miner/herbert/README.md

 ## Usage

+The main namespace is `miner.herbert`.
 The `conforms?` predicate takes a schema pattern and a value to test.
 It returns `true` if the value conforms to the schema pattern, `false` otherwise.

 The `conform` function is used to build a test function.
 Given a *schema*, it returns a function of one argument that will execute a match against the schema pattern and return a map of bindings if